Amnesia

 Overview

-Amnesia refers to the loss of memories, including facts, information and experiences.
-Movies and television tend to depict amnesia as forgetting your identity, but that's not generally the case in real life.
+Amnesia, also called amnestic syndrome, refers to the loss of memories, including facts, information and experiences.
+Movies and television tend to show people with amnesia forgetting who they are.
+But that's not generally the case in real life.

 Amnesia can be caused by damage to areas of the brain that are vital for memory processing.
 Unlike a temporary episode of memory loss, called transient global amnesia, amnesia can be permanent.